Ultraman82/Rover-2/writeup__Edgar.md

 ![image](output/warped_example.jpg)

  4. To define the navigable terrain, I used the color threshold method.
 After creating an empty array the same size of the original image, I applied a brightness threshold of 160 on each RGB channel.
 With that, we can make a binary image of the navigable terrain.
-And as for the rock sample, I used the specific RGB values of 110, 110, and 50.
+And as for the rock sample, I used the specific RGB boundries of 110, 110, and 50.
  These are used in 'color_thresh()' and 'find_rocks()'.